niklas-palm/minimalagent/README.md

 - **Tool-first approach**: Easy tool creation with docstring parsing
 - **Built-in session memory**: Persistent conversations via DynamoDB
 - **Step-by-step reasoning**: Visibility into the agent's thought process

+MinimalAgent is essentially a wrapper over the Bedrock Covnerse API (with optional session management using DDB), making it a simple framework for quickly bootstrapping AWS-native agents.
+It currently lacks integration with observability tools like Langfuse, so for large-scale production deployments I encourage you to use another framework.

 ## Core Concepts